-A formal Audit Committee has been established in the year.
+A formal Audit Committee was established in the year ending 30 June 2022.
 The Committee consists of Lindsay Mair (Chairman) and Mark Stephenson.
-The Committee provides a forum through which the Group's finance functions and auditors report to the Directors.
+The Committee provides a forum through which the Company's finance functions and auditors report to the Directors.
 Meetings may be attended, by invitation, by the Company Secretary, other directors and the Company's auditors.